 An internship is expected to add to the educational experience of the student.
-Therefore, to register for the course students are required to obtain authorization from their Academic Advisor along with the Internship Coordinator.
-The Academic Advisor reviews the internship for various factors to determine if the experience fits within the academic needs of the student.
-The responsibility of the internship coordinator is to provide input regarding the viability of the internship site.
+Therefore, to register for the course students are required to obtain authorization from their Academic Advisor, Program Director, and the Internship Coordinator.
+The Program Director reviews the internship for various factors to determine if the experience fits within the academic needs of the student.
+The Academic Advisor reviews the internship request to determine applicability to degree plan.
+The responsibility of the Internship Coordinator is to provide input regarding the viability of the internship site.